Fort Smith National Cemetery

 Today, Sebastian County is a thriving area, with a diverse economy and a population of over 125,000 residents.
 It is home to Fort Smith, the county seat, a historically-rich city that preserves its heritage while embracing modern progress.
 The county boasts scenic natural beauty, historical landmarks, and a vibrant community that continues to shape its history.

-This timeline provides a concise overview of the key events in the history of Sebastian County, Arkansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Sebastian County, Arkansas.

 • 1818 - Sebastian County is established by the Arkansas territorial legislature.